chharvey/counterpoint-proposals/issues/98-block-expressions.md

 	42;
 };
 ```
 In both examples, control flow is able to reach the end of the block and type information may be gathered.
 The difference is that in the latter example, a type is able to be determined, and thus the assignment is allowed at compile-time.
 Static analysis considers the type of the block `int` because its determinant is `42;` and the compiler might be unaware that the loop is infinite.
-Block expressions that contain infinite loops or that throw errors or otherwise end abruptly are akin to functions whose return type is `never`.
+Block expressions that contain infinite loops or that throw errors or otherwise end abruptly are akin to functions whose return type is `nothing`.

 It might be desirable to return early, like we can in functions.
 In this situation we may assign the value to a variable and then use the variable as the determinant.
 ```cp